 Moreover, it helps to significantly reduce the worries about forgetting to lock the door.
 Have you ever found yourself leaving the house in a hurry and later worried whether you even locked the door?
 Have you ever fallen asleep without locking the front door?
 Maybe not, but I am sure it happens from time to time to many of us.
 Smart locks can be set to lock the door automatically when nobody is at home.
 In addition, it is possible to check from the app whether the door is locked or not, as well as open and close it remotely.

 While choosing the smart lock, make sure it fits the needs of its final users.
-There are many different options out there ranging from keypads with button or touch screens to fingerprints, facial recognition, etc. Some locks might be difficult to use for the elderly who are not very tech-savvy.
+There are many different options out there ranging from keypads with buttons or touch screens to fingerprints, facial recognition, etc. Some locks might be difficult to use for the elderly who are not very tech-savvy.
 Using an app to unlock the door might be quite a challenge for people who are not too comfortable with a smartphone.
 A fingerprint lock could be a great option, as it is more comfortable than the password lock and has less risk.
 The fingerprint cannot be forgotten or get leaked in the same way as passwords.

 🛎 Smart Doorbell

 A smart doorbell is a great tool to improve safety and convenience in any home.
-These often come with the video camera that shows you who is behind the door.
+These often come with a video camera that shows you who is behind the door.
 You can let in friends and family while keeping out strangers.
 Some doorbells even come with facial recognition.
 These can learn to recognize family, friends, and other usual visitors.
 In case a stranger doing some suspicious activity is detected, the smart doorbell can send you a notification or trigger an alarm.
 You can even find doorbells that warn you if some unwanted visitor such as an “annoying neighbor” is behind the door, so you can stay quiet and pretend not to be home. 🤫

 You can choose a local or cloud-controlled video doorbell.
 With local control, you will not be able to see the video live online when you are away.
 However, your doorbell will be able to keep recording even if the internet connection is lost.
 Cloud-based doorbells such as Nest will allow you to see the video remotely through the cloud.
 On the other hand, if the internet connection is lost, you have no recording at all.